Th3-Future/Thermwood-CNC-Tool-Change-Safety/README.md

-# all glory to my God through our Lord Jesus Christ !!!
+# all glory to God through our Lord Jesus Christ !!!